Hourglass (Squeeze song)

-"Hourglass" was the first single released from Squeeze's seventh album, Babylon and On.
+"Hourglass" is the first single released from Squeeze's seventh album, Babylon and On.
 Aided by an optical illusion-filled music video directed by Ade Edmondson, it received substantial airplay on MTV, and "Hourglass" became the highest-charting hit the band ever had in the United States, peaking at number 15 on the Billboard Hot 100, while reaching number 16 in the UK Singles Chart.

 Background

 "Hourglass" was written by Chris Difford and Glenn Tilbrook together in one room; traditionally, the two had written the lyrics and music, respectively, to their songs individually, but, at Tilbrook's suggestion, the two collaborated more directly for "Hourglass".
-Difford recalled, "I went to Glenn's house and within an hour we'd written 'Hourglass Glenn counteracted some lyrical ideas and I added some musical ideas, then he demoed it and made some changes, and finally the band got hold of it and changed it some more."
+Difford recalled, "I went to Glenn's house and within an hour we'd written 'Hourglass.'
+Glenn counteracted some lyrical ideas and I added some musical ideas, then he demoed it and made some changes, and finally the band got hold of it and changed it some more."

 Difford stated that the song "doesn't mean much" lyrically, while Tilbrook described the chorus' lyrics as "nonsense words".
 Musically, Tilbrook wrote the chorus; he explained, "I loved the idea of rapid delivery, which is what the chorus required."
 Originally written as a more dance-style number, the song took on, in the words of Tilbrook, a typical "Squeeze sound".
 The song's break and sound effects were contributed by producer Eric "ET" Thorngren.